Looking for information about other Dental Topics?

 Determining factors.

-When making this determination they will consider the current stage of dental development of the patient, as well as evaluate the current status (position, percentage formed, etc…) of the replacement tooth via the use of an x-ray.
+When making this determination they will consider the current stage of dental development of the patient, as well as evaluate the current status (position, percentage formed, etc…) of the replacement tooth via the use of an X-ray.

 ▲ Section references – Dean

-How are space maintainers placed?
+How are dental space maintainers placed?

 Having a space maintainer made, and then placed, is a simple process.